Academic Resources

 Academic Student Advocate

 The academic student advocate, located in Frost House, provides advice, guidance, and support for students in matters that may affect their academic standing or progress toward a degree.
-The academic student advocate works collaboratively with other campus offices to resolve both simple and complex issues in a timely and efficient manner, and may be consulted for issues such as taking a leave of absence or withdrawing from PS, grade disputes, student absences, classroom concerns, or allegations of violating the Academic Integrity Policy.
+The academic student advocate works collaboratively with other campus offices to resolve both simple and complex issues in a timely and efficient manner, and may be consulted for issues such as taking a leave of absence or withdrawing from PSU, grade disputes, student absences, classroom concerns, or allegations of violating the Academic Integrity Policy.

 Writing Center

 The Writing Center offers friendly support to writers of all abilities.
 Professional and student consultants are available for individualized conferences.
-Students may use the center’s services as they work on writing for courses from all departments.
+Students may use the Center’s services as they work on writing for courses from all departments.
 Writers frequently visit to get feedback on drafts in progress, but they also visit for other reasons, such as to discuss a new assignment, learn about a type of writing they have never done before, or prepare academic speeches and presentations.
 The Center is located on the lower level of Lamson Library and Learning Commons.

 Campus Accessibility Services

 Campus Accessibility Services (CAS) provides services to students with documented disabilities to ensure that all academic activities and programs are accessible.
 Through partnerships with students, faculty, and staff, CAS promotes self-determination and self-advocacy to provide opportunities for academic success.
-Campus Accessibility Services is located in Spear 210.
+Campus Accessibility Services is located in Speare 210.

-Plymouth Academic Support Services (PASS) and Tutoring
+Plymouth Academic Support Services (PASS)

 The primary goal of Plymouth Academic Support Services is to collaborate with undergraduate students in becoming efficient, independent learners.
 Our program components of TRIO Student Support Services and Tutoring are designed to engage students in developing effective learning strategies and skills to enable them to enjoy academic success and graduate from Plymouth State University.
 The PASS Office is located in Speare 209.